Michael Apted

 Michael David Apted (10 February 1941 – 7 January 2021) was an English television and film director and producer.

 Apted began working in television and directed the Up documentary series from 1970 to 2019.
 He later directed Coal Miner's Daughter (1980), which was nominated for seven Academy Awards including Best Picture.
 His subsequent work included Gorillas in the Mist (1988), Nell (1994), the James Bond film The World Is Not Enough (1999), and Enigma (2001).
 His film Amazing Grace (2006) premiered at the closing of the Toronto International Film Festival that year.

-On 29 June 2003, he was elected president of the Directors Guild of America, a position he served until 2009.
+On 29 June 2003, Apted was elected president of the Directors Guild of America, a position he served until 2009.
 He was appointed Companion of the Order of St Michael and St George (CMG) in the 2008 Birthday Honours.

-Early life and education
+Early years and education

 Apted was born on 10 February 1941 at Royal Buckinghamshire Hospital in Aylesbury, the son of Frances Amelia (née Thomas) and Ronald William Apted.
 He was educated at City of London School and Downing College, Cambridge, where he studied law and history.